-- I was diagnosed with Diminished Ovarian Reserve, which is a fancy way of saying I didn’t have a stockpile of eggs left.
-My AMH result alone determined that my egg supply was “undetectable.”
+And a diagnosis of diminished ovarian reserve — in other words, I didn’t have a stockpile of eggs left.
+My AMH result indicated my egg supply was “undetectable.”

-My doctor said that I had less than a 2% chance of successfully getting pregnant with my own eggs and suggested that we go straight to In Vitro Fertilization using donor eggs.
+My doctor said I had a less than 2% chance of getting pregnant with my own eggs.

 When the World Says, “Give Up”,

 But Hope Whispers, “Try It One More Time.”

 In the spring, my husband and I decided to try one last IUI cycle before pursuing other options.